 One ad, multiple devices: Creating multiple ads for different devices can be cumbersome.
 Using responsive ads, one creative can be displayed on various devices without having to worry about user experience.
 With technologies like machine learning and artificial technology, the ads will automatically resize and optimize according to the user demographics.

 Saves time: Using responsive display ads, managing ad portfolios and ad campaigns for different devices will less time-consuming.
 Also, there is no need to create different designs for all display sizes.
-Put all your time and efforts in one creative and get better results.
+Put all your time and efforts into one creative and get better results.

 Good for dynamic remarketing: Make responsive display ads to support dynamic remarketing by attaching a feed to the campaigns.
 Using responsive ads and dynamic remarketing, together, will make it easy to show personalized ads to users on multiple devices.
 Moreover, add a feed to campaign and get both dynamic and static formats.